Tara House: Description

 Tara House is situated in a section of Elizabeth Street previously used as a warehousing precinct.
 It is located close to other remnants of the warehouse era, notably the adjacent Heckelmanns Building and the present Kings Car Park.
 Current use of the area is for shops and offices.

 Tara House is a two-storey, cement-rendered brick building with basement of the late 1870s, with simple classical detailing, including an arcaded upper level crowned by an entablature and balustraded parapet.
 The arcade is composed of two symmetrical sections on either side of a central pilaster.
 Each section contains five semi-circular arched openings, the central one of which is flanked by pilasters and topped, above the parapet, by a triangular pediment.
 The central pilaster and the pilasters at either end of the facade are each crowned by an urn above the parapet.

-Extensive alterations to the building in 1927-28 saw the demolition of the original back wall and the addition of a reinforced concrete and steel extension.
+Extensive alterations to the building in 1927–28 saw the demolition of the original back wall and the addition of a reinforced concrete and steel extension.
 At the same time the interior of the first floor was remodelled.
 A panelled, arched ceiling to the rear half of this floor is decorated in modelled fibrous plaster with angels, harps and Australian floral motifs in gold relief.
 The walls are panelled in silky oak; the floor is hardwood.
-Lead light panels in the ceiling and one end wall depict the four counties of Ireland and the Queensland coat of arms, while other leadlight windows are located in the north- east side wall.
+Lead light panels in the ceiling and one end wall depict the four provinces of Ireland and the Queensland coat of arms, while other leadlight windows are located in the north- east side wall.

 The original ground floor facade and interior finishes have been removed.
-The upper floor interior finishes of the 1927-28 alterations are intact despite the intrusion of a bar and kitchen and some suspended ceilings.
+The upper floor interior finishes of the 1927–28 alterations are intact despite the intrusion of a bar and kitchen and some suspended ceilings.
 The basement has been extensively refurbished.